The Working Holiday Visa to Austria

 You must have a passport that is valid for the entire duration of your working holiday and for at least three months after the visa expiry date.
 Your passport must have at least two blank pages.

-You must provide evidence of sufficient funds to cover your initial living expenses in Austria.
-The exact amount is not specified but must prove you can support yourself and afford to buy a ticket home at the end of your stay.
+You must provide evidence of sufficient savings.
+The exact amount is not specified on the official website, but must prove you can support yourself and afford to buy a ticket home at the end of your stay.
+Most other WHV destinations in Europe require at least €2000-3000 of savings, plus an additional €1000 for airfare.

 See our chapter on budgeting for an idea of how much more savings you should have for a working holiday.